bjornmeansbear/lectureScripts/ClimateDesigners.md

 <https://ericbenson.medium.com/behind-the-syllabus-how-to-introduce-climate-science-into-your-design-curriculum-36d38f14f5ab>

-During the summer of 2019 I tweeted at Eric Benson.
-Eric had this new paper making lab at University of Illinois Champaign-Urbana -- he uses some farm land of the universities to grow permaculture grasses, and then uses them mixed with other local agricultural waste to make carbon neutral paper.
+During the summer of 2019 I had a back and forth over twitter with Eric Benson.
+Eric had this new paper making lab at University of Illinois Champaign-Urbana -- he uses some farm land of the universities to grow native prairie grasses, and then uses them (mixed with other local agricultural waste) to make carbon neutral paper.
 I wanted to find out more, as well as ask him about some other ideas I had for a carbon sequestering book...

-Part of my question was about trying to source ink that would air capture carbon over time, so that it would print clear, and then become black over time...
-Well, Eric didn't have any ideas for me, other than that maybe we should also talk to Marc O'Brien.
-Eric thought that maybe Marc's work in the bay area with various carbon capture start ups might lead somewhere on this front.
+One of my questions was about trying to source ink that would air capture carbon over time ...
+Well, Eric didn't have any ideas for me ... but he thought that maybe we should also talk to Marc O'Brien.
+Eric said that some of Marc's work in the bay area was with designing for some carbon capture start ups and might lead somewhere on this front.

-Well, my carbon sequestering book is currently just an idea for some possible future; but the conversations that Eric and Marc and I started over that idea turned into a longer discussion of teaching climate science and climate activism in college design courses.
+Well, my carbon sequestering book is currently just an idea for a possible future; but the conversations that Eric and Marc and I started turned into a longer discussion around teaching climate science and climate activism in college design courses.

-A few phone calls later, and suddenly this is more than something hypothetical.
+A few phone calls later, and suddenly this wasn't just hypothetical conversation.
 Marc and his business partner Sarah Harrison helped launch Climate Designers as a networking hub in the fall of 2019.
-And then ever since the project and community launched Eric, Marc, and I have been working on Climate Designers EDU.
-Our goal is to “…graduate the next wave of design leaders who are solving our climate crisis.”
-In order to do this, we developed this list of questions:
+And ever since the project and community launched Eric, Marc, and I have been working on Climate Designers EDU, soon to be a resource for design educators.

-    1. What skills do students need to have in order to address our climate crisis?
-    2. How can design educators support students as they start their path to becoming climate designers?
+So, what is climate designers? what is a climate deisgner? who are these people? what do they do?

 ## Designers taking climate action

-Climate Designers is a community and a title.

 A climate designer is a designer using their creative powers to fight the climate crisis.
-How can designers of all stripes figure out how to use their creative energies to do something tangible about our climate crisis -- no matter what you design, how can we help you bring "fighting climate change" into your work...
+How can designers learn to use their creative energies to do something tangible about climate change -- no matter what you design, how can we help you bring "fighting climate change" into that work.

 Climate Designers is a global hub for designers and creative professionals from all industries -- the current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
 Pretty much all kinds of designers -- committed to using their creative skills for climate action.